15 Weird and Crazy Laws Around the World

 Throwing feces from a moving vehicle not only poses serious health risks due to potential exposure to harmful bacteria and pathogens but also contributes to environmental pollution.
 Moreover, such actions could distract other drivers, leading to accidents or dangerous road conditions.

-This law highlights the respect owed to historical landmarks.
+This is one of the crazy laws in the US to build respect to historical landmarks.
 The Alamo holds significant cultural and historical importance, and acts of disrespect can result in severe consequences.

-9. In France, it’s legal to Marry a Dead Person
+9. In France, You Can Legally Marry a Dead Person

 Apparently, since World War I, France has had hundreds of requests for posthumous marriage each year.
 They can be legally approved for reasons such as legitimizing a child or honoring a commitment made before death.
 This might seem like one of the crazy laws in the world, but it serves a specific cultural and social purpose.